gvwilson/sensibleadventures/bookster/bookster.md

 "Lady Kembe says they're bringing the Pilot Stone to the peak at midnight," Thomas said crisply, his usual insouciance gone.
 "And no, I don't know how she knows.
-She thinks your best chance is to ambush them in the tunnels before they get there.
-If you're lucky, and they're careless, you might actually have a ghost's chance of grabbing it."

-There was an awkward silence as Laeuc and the bosun exchanged uncomfortable glances.
-"The tunnels?"
-Laeuc asked.

-The magician rolled his eyes.
+But that seems to be the key to all of this.
+If you can get your hands on it, perhaps…"  His shrug showed how much trust he put in that 'perhaps'.

+The bosun and Vurt exchanged grim looks.
+"No telling where it is now," the old man said.
+"Which means we'll have to do it at the peak."

+"Where all the weeping Hett are going to be," Uyves finished.
+"We won't stand a chance."

+"Or you could try ambushing them in the tunnels," Thomas offered.
+He rolled his eyes at the expressions around the table.
 "Yes, the tunnels.
 Please don't tell me there's some quaint superstition about those going into them never been heard from again.
 The Hett certainly seem to have come through it unscathed."

 "It's not that," Laeuc said awkwardly.
-"It's just… Can't you take us straight to the peak?"
+"It's just…"  It's just that we've spent our whole lives on a mountain under the open sky, he didn't finish, and being underground makes us feel like we're being smothered.

-Thomas made a disgusted sound that was echoed in dripping splotches by the pattern on his jacket.
-"Certainly.
+Thomas made a disgusted sound that was echoed by dripping splotches in the pattern on his jacket.
+"Well then by all means let's go straight to the peak.
 I'm sure the Hett archers and magicians and what-not wouldn't mind waiting until we land before attacking.
-If you ask politely, do you think they'll come at you one at a time like they'll have to in the tunnels?
+If you ask politely, do you think they'll come at you one at a time like they would in the tunnels?
 And would *sra* like some tea and a foot bath while we travel as well?"

 "You've made your point," Uyves growled.
 "We'll go through the tunnels if we have to.
 But then what?
 Once we have the stone, do we